432 pages | 6 x 9

 Nelson Lichtenstein is MacArthur Foundation Chair in History at the University of California, Santa Barbara, and the editor of American Capitalism: Social Thought and Political Economy in the Twentieth Century, also available from the University of Pennsylvania Press.

-Elizabeth Tandy Shermer teaches history at Loyola University Chicago and is Paul Mellon Fellow of American History at the University of Cambridge.
+Elizabeth Tandy Shermer teaches history at Loyola University Chicago and is author of Sunbelt Capitalism: Phoenix and the Transformation of American Politics, also available from the University of Pennsylvania Press